 Time zones: 10 AM Alaska / 11 AM Pacific / 2 PM Eastern

-This conversation follows up on a previous webinar on the science behind the recent documentary "The Plastic Detox" to explore how chemical exposures are playing out in one of the most rapidly changing regions on Earth: the Arctic.
+This conversation followed up on a previous webinar on the science behind the recent documentary "The Plastic Detox" to explore how chemical exposures are playing out in one of the most rapidly changing regions on Earth: the Arctic.

-In this CHE Alaska webinar, leading environmental and reproductive epidemiologist Dr. Shanna Swan will join Alaska Community Action on Toxics (ACAT) Executive Director and Senior Scientist, Pamela Miller, to connect the science behind endocrine-disrupting chemicals (EDCs), plastics, and fertility to emerging realities in Arctic communities.
+In this CHE Alaska webinar, leading environmental and reproductive epidemiologist Dr. Shanna Swan joined Alaska Community Action on Toxics (ACAT) Executive Director and Senior Scientist, Pamela Miller, to connect the science behind endocrine-disrupting chemicals (EDCs), plastics, and fertility to emerging realities in Arctic communities.
 As climate change reshapes ecosystems, shifts in food systems, and global pollution pathways, Arctic populations face unique and often disproportionate exposures to persistent chemicals.

 Featured Speakers